tomster12/coding/general/lox_language/NOTES.md

 ## General

-An interpreter first walks "up a mountain" (frontend):
+An interpreter first walks "up a mountain" (frontend), then walks across (middle end), then walks "down the mountain" (backend):

-- Characters -> tokens (scanner / lexer, regular language, lexical analysis)
+- Characters -> tokens: scanner / lexer, regular language, lexical analysis
-- Tokens -> AST (parser, context-free grammar, syntactic analysis)
+- Tokens -> AST: parser, context-free grammar, syntactic analysis

-Then walks across (middle end):

 - Optimize the code with series of well researched methods
 - Potentially convert to an Intermediate Language for modularity

-Then walks "down the mountain" (backend):

 - Convert to bytecode (effectively another IL) if running in a language VM
 - Convert to machine code if targetting a specific architecture